 If you are thinking to buy a candle heater just in case my recommendation is to get a candle heating kit which includes everything you need from a candle heater and additional extra candles Click here to check it out on Amazon.com

-You can also use candles to heat your car, as many people living in more colder environments almost always have a candle in their car.
+You can also use candles to heat your car, as many people living in colder environments almost always have a candle in their car.
 If the car brakes down or gets stuck in the snow you will have a limited time till you run out of fuel making the car a freezing casket.
 The smaller the place you are trying to heat the higher the temperature will go with something as simple as a candle.

 Some people might even consider heating their own homes just with candles to reduce the cost of living, do not do this, candles are good for heating small places only.
-Even if you use hundreds of candles throughout your house the temperature will go up with a few degrees but which each additional unsupervised candle you are increasing the risk factor of setting your house on fire.
+Even if you use hundreds of candles throughout your house the temperature will go up a few degrees but with each additional unsupervised candle, you are increasing the risk factor of setting your house on fire.
 Heating a room with a candle is an alternative way of heating a room, although there are several more efficient methods on how you can heat a room, for more information check out my article on ( Top 15 ) Best alternative heat sources during power outage.

-How does a candle heat a room
+How does a candle heat a room?

 Once you light up the candle this will start heating up the air around it with the flame.
 Once the interior air is already hot, everything in your room will start to absorb the heat than radiate it outwards.
 Just like when you sit on a cold chair, once you get up you can feel the heat radiating from the chair if you put your hand on it.
-What you need to keep in mind is that the smaller the room is the faster it will be heated and the candle will be also much more effective in heating not only the air but surrounding objects.
+What you need to keep in mind is that the smaller the room is the faster it will be heated and the candle will be also much more effective in heating not only the air but surrounding objects as well.
 In my article Prepping for a winter power outage ( Everything you need to know ), you will find out that one of the biggest dangers of a power outage is the loss of any reliable ways of heating, there might come hard times where all you have is a candle to heat an entire room.

-Keep in mind that all objects in your room will affect the interior temperature and as not all objects will have the same heat radiation the temperature will be different for each room.
-The smaller the object the faster it will heat up and produce the heat radiation effect.
+Keep in mind that all objects in your room will affect the interior temperature and as not all objects will have the same heat radiation so the temperature will be different for each room.
+The smaller the objects are the faster they will heat up and produce the heat radiation effect.
 In addition to this, not all materials are great for radiating heat back to you, some will take a lot more energy to be able to radiate heat and as all the energy comes for a candle the heat might even be dispersed by these materials.
 If you want to know how to heat a room without electricity, or any available heating source, then your best bet is to use a candle.

 A metal object needs a lot more energy to radiate heat than plastic or wooden objects, in addition to this once the temperature gets fairly low these metal objects will actually radiate cold temperature if there is no source of heat nearby.
 As heat travels upwards it is safe to say that the taller the room the colder it will be and the less efficient will the candle heating be.
 You need to make sure that the room is well insulated as even the lightest drafts will affect the interior temperature.
-The heat from candle flame is around 1600-1800 degrees Kelvin.
+The heat from the candle flame is around 1600-1800 degrees Kelvin.

 If the room is not well insulated on the exterior you will have to do some improvisation, like putting towels or blankets on right below the door to stop the draft, the same goes for windows.
 If the outside temperature is below freezing, look out the window if there are ice crystals starting to form on the outside it means that the window is not well insulated and hot air is leaking from the outside.

 When this hotter air comes in contact with the cold air outside it condenses and forms vapor drops on the exterior of the window which will freeze.
-Having the outside of the window might even help to trap the heat inside the room, as the ice will most likely form in the places where the hot air is getting out.
+Having ice on the outside of the window might even help to trap the heat inside the room, as the ice will most likely form in the places where the hot air is getting out.
 Make sure that once you have lit your candle to put it close to the window for a couple of seconds and observe if it is flickering.